Basil Zempilas: Controversies

 Zempilas drew public criticism for the manner in which he conducted the post-game ceremony.
 Zempilas did not allow Simon Goodwin, the coach of the Melbourne Demons, to make a customary victory speech during the post-game ceremony.
 Goodwin walked onto the stage to receive his Jock McHale Medal from John Worsfold, embraced Demons captain Max Gawn, and looked to make his way to the microphone, but before he could speak, Zempilas invited Garry Lyon to the stage to present the premiership cup to Goodwin and Gawn.
 The other Melbourne Demons swarmed the stage after Goodwin and Gawn held the cup aloft.
 The following day, Goodwin admitted he had a speech prepared.
 Zempilas later apologised for denying Goodwin the chance to make his speech, describing the situation as "regrettable" and "disappointing."
 The CEO of the AFL, Gillon McLachlan, said, "It was a mistake.
 Mistakes happen; it was disappointing for Simon, but it was a mistake."

 In January 2024, Zempilas was captured on a hot mic apparently referring to the Australian Open women's final as a "reserve game", prior to a press conference announcing he was joining the Liberal Party.
 Zempilas later said that he was taken out of context, and that he was referring to a "derby" between the reporter Michael Genovese and his partner hosting the news on different channels, which Genovese later confirmed.

+On 8 June 2026, Zempilas said the One Nation party deserved "respect" and said he had an "open mind about" working with the party in the next state election.